 Why is budgeting important?
 After everything you have read, you can say that you will improve the overall quality of your life when you have a budget in place.
 In addition, it can help you build the financial freedom you are seeking.

-The difference between living paycheck-to-paycheck without having money to buy what I wanted to now, where I have complete control of my personal finances, was that I started budgeting my money.
+The difference between living paycheck-to-paycheck to now, where I have complete control of my personal finances, was that I started budgeting my money.
 Without a budgeting system in place, I wouldn't have been able to purchase my dream home or even start my own business as I did.

 Since I started to budget my money, I have accomplished some of my financial goals.
 I don't feel financially stressed or anxious.
 I know how much money I am saving, and I don't overspend it.
 I am in complete control of my finances, and you can be, too, if you start budgeting as soon as you can.
 Today would be a great day.